MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-mashup-on-premises-cloud.md

 # Merge or append on-premises and cloud data sources

-The On-premises data gateway enables you to merge or append on-premises and cloud data sources in the same query.
-This is helpful when you want to mashup data from multiple sources without having to use separate queries.
+The on-premises data gateway enables you to merge or append on-premises and cloud data sources in the same query.
+This is helpful when you want to combine data from multiple sources without having to use separate queries.

+>[!NOTE]
+>This article applies only to datasets that have cloud and on-premises data sources merged or appended in a single query.
+For datasets, which include separate queries - one connecting to an on-premises and the other to a cloud data source - the query using the cloud data source won't be executed using the gateway.

 ## Prerequisites

-- A [gateway installed](service-gateway-install.md) on a local computer.
+- A [gateway installed](/data-integration/gateway/service-gateway-install) on a local computer.
 - A Power BI Desktop file with queries that combine on-premises and cloud data sources.

+>[!NOTE]
+>To access any cloud data sources, you must ensure that the gateway has access to those data sources.

 1. In the upper-right corner of the Power BI service, select the gear icon ![Settings gear icon](media/service-gateway-mashup-on-premises-cloud/icon-gear.png) > **Manage gateways**.